How Much Does a Doctor Cost in Spain? 2026 Price Guide for Tourists

 - Pharmacy consultation: Free

-Costa del Sol (Marbella, Málaga, Fuengirola)
+What does a doctor cost on the Costa del Sol (Marbella, Málaga, Fuengirola)?

 - Home doctor visit: €120–170